One-child policy: Financial

 The Family Planning Policy was enforced through a financial penalty in the form of the "social child-raising fee", sometimes called a "family planning fine" in the West, which was collected as a fraction of either the annual disposable income of city dwellers or of the annual cash income of peasants, in the year of the child's birth.
 For instance, in Guangdong, the fee was between three and six annual incomes for incomes below the district's per capita income, plus one to two times the annual income exceeding the average.
 Families were required to pay the fine.

+However, the social maintenance fees actually maintained unclear.
+Authorities described them as "compensation for social resources" rather than fines, but the government never fully explained how the money was used.
+In 2013, a lawyer named We Youshui sent requests to all 31 provincial family planning agencies and asked for details about their fee collections during 2012.
+Only 24 agencies responded, but none of them said the details of how the money was spent.
+According to China's professional financial news media Caixin Global, the 24 provinces collected around 20 billion yuan, which roughly 3.3 billion US dollars in 2012 alone.

 The one-child policy was a tool for China to not only address overpopulation, but to also address poverty alleviation and increase social mobility by consolidating the combined inherited wealth of the two previous generations into the investment and success of one child instead of having these resources spread thinly across multiple children.
 This theoretically allowed for a "demographic dividend" to be realized, increasing economic growth and increasing gross national income per capita.

 If the family was not able to pay the "social child-raising fee", then their child would not be able to obtain a hukou, a legal registration document that was required in order to marry, attend state-funded schools, or to receive health care.
 Many who were unable to pay the fee never attempted to obtain their hukou for fear that the government would force extra fees upon them.
 Although some provinces had declared that payment of the "social child-raising fee" was not required to obtain a hukou, most provinces still required families to pay retroactive fines after registration.